-Optionally, users can also install Recon Instrument’s mobile app, called Recon Engage (available on both Android and iOS).
+Optionally, users can also install Recon Instrument’s mobile app, called Recon Engage (available on iOS).
 The Engage app lets users track and sync their individual data.
 Data can include heart rate monitor readings (if an ANT+ device is paired), geolocation, and more.
 One of the most useful features, however, isn’t just data-tracking.
 It’s also the ability to receive phone calls, using the speakers and noise canceling microphone.

 After you’ve set your device up, there’s a final step: updating the firmware.
 I’ve had problematic upgrade experiences in the past, particularly with Intel’s Basis Peak.
 That wasn’t the case with the Recon Jet.
 Although Recon Instruments requires that users create an account in order get firmware updates, this practice seems native to the wearables market.